}

 Internal branding plays a crucial role in building a strong brand by ensuring that employees are engaged, motivated, and aligned with the company’s vision.
 When employees feel connected to the brand, they become brand ambassadors who deliver consistent, positive experiences to customers.
 This, in turn, enhances the brand’s reputation, strengthens customer loyalty, and contributes to the overall success of the brand.

 Brand Manager Tasked With Launching a New Brand, Outline the Step-by-Step Process You Would Follow From Brand Discovery to Final Brand Communication.
-How Each Stage Contributes to Building a Strong Brand Presence?

 Launching a new brand involves a series of strategic steps that are essential for building a strong and cohesive brand presence.
 From initial discovery to final communication, each stage plays a critical role in shaping how the brand is perceived and ensuring that it resonates with the target audience.
-Below is a step-by-step process that outlines how to successfully launch a new brand:
+How Procter & Gamble handled two product launches completely differently.

 1. Brand Discovery: